fbpx

 Florence Dellisanti

 The overall operational structure has changed, as well.
-Since the beginning of Dellisanti’s tenure, CAMM’s Director was always a Vincentian priest.
+Since the beginning of Dellisanti’s tenure, CAMM’s director was always a Vincentian priest.
 The priests also held other jobs, such as editor of the Miraculous Medal Magazine and director of finances.
 In the past few decades, CAMM’s governance has transitioned to mainly laypeople, and CAMM’s decades-old organizational model was modified to keep up with the need for technology in today’s world.

-“CAMM’s reorganization was driven by the diminishing number of vocations, as well as the many changes that technology had introduced to communications and business practices,” explains Fr.
+“CAMM’s reorganization was driven by the diminishing number of vocations, as well as the many changes that technology had introduced to communications and business practices,” explained Fr.
 Carroll.
 The result was the creation of two jobs from one: the Executive Director of CAMM, who became the CEO of CAMM, and the establishment of a spiritual director of CAMM, who provides guidance to employees in their faith journey.

 Mary Jo Timlin-Hoag, CAMM CEO